sbravo15/core-code-from-scratch-readme/README.md

 - Q&A

 ## Week 4 challenges (Monday)
-1. Learn about [for loop]([https://www.tutorialsandyou.com/markdown/ ](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of)'for loop')
+1. Learn about <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of">for loop<a>
-  * for of video
   * for of examples
 2. Follow this JavaScript Array Filter video
 3. Follow this JavaScript Array Reduce video